 - We promote public-private partnerships that increase the flow of tourists.

-More than 3,500 people already benefit from this initiative currently underway with the collaboration of the AF Development Bank of Latin America, within the framework of the RUTAS programme: Community-managed tourism destinations with Sustainable Quality in Latin America.
+More than 3,500 people already benefit from this initiative currently underway with the collaboration of the AF Development Bank of Latin America, within the framework of the RUTAS program: Community-managed tourism destinations with Sustainable Quality in Latin America.

 Focussing on improving tourism management skills, this project allows families that have traditionally worked in agriculture to receive supplementary income from tourism and come out of poverty.
 This means they can earn income alternative to their main activity.